Phala-Network/phala-wiki-next/content/en-us/docs/khala-mining/1-3-confidential-level-evaluation.md

 ```

 If you can't run Phala pRuntime with both of them tagged as ✔, you may have to check whether your BIOS is the latest version with latest security patches.
 If you still can't run Phala pRuntime docker with the latest BIOS of your motherboard manufacturer, we are afraid you can't mine PHA for now with this motherboard.

+Your confidence level, referred to as the "Tier" in the table below, will appear in the last line of the report after executing `sudo phala sgx-test`.

 ## Confidence Level of a Miner